GATECH-EIC/E2Train/README.md

-## PyTorch Code for '$E^2-Train$: Training State-of-the-art CNNs with Over 80% Less Energy'
+## PyTorch Code for 'E<sup>2</sup>-Train: Training State-of-the-art CNNs with Over 80% Energy Savings'

 ## Introduction

-PyTorch Implementation of our NeurIPS 2019 paper ["E2-Train: Training State-of-the-art CNNs with Over 80% Less Energy"](https://arxiv.org/abs/1910.13349).
+PyTorch Implementation of our NeurIPS 2019 paper ["E<sup>2</sup>-Train: Training State-of-the-art CNNs with Over 80% Energy Savings"](https://arxiv.org/abs/1910.13349).

 This paper attempts to explore how to conduct more energy-efficient training of CNNs, so as to enable on-device training?
 We strive to reduce the energy cost during training, by dropping